2018-2019 Financial Aid Updates

 - Students who are eligible for Federal Work Study must be enrolled in classes at least half time (six credit hours), and must meet the current Satisfactory Academic Progress Policy.

 - The Finance Office determines all financial aid refund check dates and relays that information through email to your Blue Ridge student email account.
 Please make sure that you have satisfactorily completed ALL requirements for financial aid.
 The most common requirements that are not completed – for student loan purposes – are the master promissory note and entrance counseling.
 Please check your BRIDGE account to make sure all outstanding requirements are completed.
 Otherwise, this will delay your refund.
 Thereafter, refunds will be issued each Friday in the Finance Office.
-You must provide your Blue Ridge Student ID in order to pick up your refund!
+You must provide proper photo identification in order to pick up your refund!